 “FDM is overall a great material to work with.
-It’s fast, which is great for both prototyping and end-use parts, and the durable materials that work with FDM mean that you can have end-use parts with excellent properties.”
+It’s fast, and the durable materials that work with FDM mean that you can have end-use parts with excellent properties. ”

-- Christof Van Poucke, Production Manager for FDM
+— Christof Van Poucke, Production Manager for FDM, Materialise

 This certified manufacturing process has a chain of rigorous steps.
 There are a number of process outputs which need to be examined, including tensile, density, and dimensional crosses.
 Moreover, these need to be examined over time and according to the machine.
 The settings on the machines themselves are controlled by a fixed set of parameters.